Samkth123/KTH-md/Session 1 – The world of entrepreneurial family firms/Session 1 - Anteckningar på plats.md

 	- Direct correlation to the family (family firms maybe have their face on the varumärke)
 - Based on people, relationships and emotions
 - Are different - unique strengths and weaknesses

+#### The worlds oldest and most common form of business organization